Protests threaten Georgian leader's grip on power

 Saakashvili, 44, became the West's political darling when he rose to power after the bloodless revolution that toppled Eduard Shevardnadze, a former Soviet foreign minister.

-But opponents have accused Saakashvili of monopolising power and criticised him for leading Georgia into a disastrous five-day war with Russia in 2008.
+But opponents have accused Saakashvili of monopolizing power and criticized him for leading Georgia into a disastrous five-day war with Russia in 2008.
 His promise to take Georgia into NATO remains unfulfilled and has soured relations with Moscow.

 The abuse scandal has increased tensions before the vote, prompting calls for restraint from the West.